 - The accident involved a driver who was under the influence of alcohol or drugs.

 Failure in Reporting a Car Accident in Florida

 If you do not report an accident, you could be cited for a traffic violation.
 This is not a criminal offense, but it could result in court appearances and/or community service requirements.

 Reporting a car accident in Florida is a smart move, even if you feel as if you have not suffered an injury.
 Some injuries (e.g., internal bleeding, back, neck, and spinal injuries, concussion, etc.) do not present immediately.
 Symptoms may not appear for hours or days after the accident, and they can worsen.

 There is another reason for reporting your accident: your insurance company will want a police report when you file a claim for injuries.
 (Remember, too, that you must seek medical attention within 14 days of the accident in order to receive PIP coverage for your injuries).

 You also need to report the accident and any injuries or property damage to your insurance company.
 This is best done sooner rather than later.
 Check your policy: you may only have a few days to report, and some policies require immediate notification.
 Again, this is critical in ensuring you receive the compensation you are owed after an accident.

-Contact a West Palm Beach car accident attorney as soon as possible.
+Contact a Florida car accident attorney as soon as possible.
 The team at the LaBovick Law Group can help you take the necessary steps to protect your rights and to ensure that insurance companies do not unfairly minimize or deny your claim.